-- Only recharge the receiver collar when the receiver collar flashes red or not flashing at all.
+- You, the customer, agree upon installation to immediately condition your pet to the system in the manner prescribed in the training manual for a minimum of 15 minutes, twice a day, for 9 days or 18 sessions.
+Training can be extended in any phase as needed. - You, the customer, agree to notify DOG FENCE PRO® of any occurrence of performance of the unit which you believe to be unsatisfactory. - You, the customer, agree to maintain the equipment in proper working order, to use it in the manner prescribed, including but not limited to, (a) maintaining receiver collar probe contact with the pet's skin, (b) maintaining the boundary wire, (c) maintaining the transmitter, receiver collar, and (d) properly maintaining/charging the system's rechargeable batteries. - PRO TIPS: - Only recharge the receiver collar when the receiver collar flashes red or not flashing at all.
 If the collar isn't flashing, the collar may have turned off.
-Please check by pressing the power button on the receiver for 5 seconds.
-If you charge after the collar has powered down, you will need to power the collar back on after the charge is completed.
-If you charge the collar while it is still flashing red, you may not need to power the collar up after the charge is completed. - O not go off-leash during training until you, the customer, believe your dog is ready, even if that means completing more than 3 days of leash training. - o Please complete, at a minimum, all 9 days or 18 sessions of training. - o Four (4) times when the customer should remove the receiver collar: - At night before bed.
+Please check by pressing the power button on the receiver for 4 seconds.
+If you charge after the collar has powered down, you may need to power the collar back on after the charge is completed.
+If you charge the collar while it is still flashing red, you may not need to power the collar up after the charge is completed. - Do not go off-leash during training until you, the customer, believe your dog is ready, even if that means completing more than 3 days of leash training. - Please complete, at a minimum, all 9 days or 18 sessions of training. - Four (4) times when the customer should remove the receiver collar: - At night before bed.
 Collars should not be worn for longer than 12 hours without a break. - Anytime a pet is left unsupervised in a crate or kennel.
-Never leave the collar in an area accessible to the dog. - Anytime the pet leaves the property for a walk or in a vehicle. - When programming the receiver collar's static stimulation level for the fence - Maintain receiver collar snugness and inspect your pet's neck occasionally for soreness. - Contact our USA-based Support Team for any unusual soreness by visiting our Online Support Page (clickable link). - Please take 5 minutes per month to verify that your system is operating as it should.
+Never leave the collar in an area accessible to the dog. - Anytime the pet leaves the property for a walk or in a vehicle. - Maintain receiver collar snugness and inspect your pet's neck occasionally for soreness. - Contact our USA-based Support Team for any unusual soreness by visiting our Online Support Page (clickable link). - Please take 5 minutes per month to verify that your system is operating as it should.